kbdonnally/visual-advocacy/README.md

+# Visual Advocacy
+## NB: below is notes from minima's README

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.